microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // @public
 export const RadioTemplate: import("@microsoft/fast-element").ViewTemplate<Radio, any>;

+// Warning: (ae-incompatible-release-tags) The symbol "Slider" is marked as @public, but its signature references "FormAssociated" which is marked as @alpha
+//
 // @public
 export class Slider extends FormAssociated<HTMLInputElement> implements SliderConfiguration {
     // @internal (undocumented)